rancorm/git-questions/README.md

   - [Best Practices](#best-practices)

 ## Setting Up
-Configuring user information and settings.
-Basic global and repository-specific configurations.

-## Basics
-To make copy and pasting easier, set the environment variable `GIT_URL` to the repository URL.
+To make copy and pasting easier, set the environment variable `GIT_URL` and friends to their respective values.
+Example:

 ```
 export GIT_URL=https://github.com/jcormir/git-questions.git
+export GIT_BRANCH=awesome-branch
+export GIT_TAG=v1.0
+export GIT_COMMIT=c8e491e
 ```

+## Basics
+Branching, merging, and committing is a large part of what Git does.

 ### Create a new repository
 Create an empty Git repository or reinitialize an existing one.